-The President, the Vice-President, the Secretary, the Treasurer, the Executive Vice-President, if any has been named, Membership Chairperson, and Media Chairperson shall constitute the Officers in the Club.
-The Officers and Trustees shall be responsible for the proper conduct of the administrative affairs of the club, the proper functioning of the several committees, and shall insure compliance with these Bylaws.
+The President, the Vice-President, the Secretary, the Treasurer, the Executive Vice-President, if any has been named, and Membership Chairperson, shall constitute the Officers in the Club.
+The Officers and Trustees shall be responsible for the proper conduct of the administrative affairs of the Club, the proper functioning of the several committees, and shall insure compliance with these Bylaws.
 The Officers and Trustees shall be entitled to reimbursement for any reasonable and ordinary expenses incurred in the fulfillment of their duties.

 ARTICLE VII: DUTIES OF OFFICERS

 Section 1 - Duties of President

 The President shall preside at all meetings of the Trustees, and shall perform the duties pertaining to his or her office.
 He or she shall call at least four meetings of the Trustees per calendar year.
 He or she may call meetings of the Trustees as he or she may see fit and shall call such a meeting at the request of any three Trustees.
 The President shall cause to be published in the Club's official publication a semi-annual report on the status of the Club, its plans and programs, policy decisions reached by the Trustees and other pertinent matters dealing with the affairs of the Club.
 In the absence of the President, the Vice President shall preside, and act as President.
 In case of his or her death, resignation or disqualification, the Vice President shall become President until the first meeting of the Trustees the following year.

 The Vice President shall assist the President in the conduct of the administrative affairs of the Club and perform such other duties as may be assigned to him or her by the President.